aws-samples/aws-emr-serverless-using-terraform/README.md

     "InputDate": "2023-02-08"
   }
   ```
-  * Once the AWS Step Function is successful, navigate to Amazon S3 > clicklogger-dev-outputs-bucket- to see the output files.
+  * Once the AWS Step Function is successful, navigate to Amazon S3 > <your-region>-clicklogger-dev-loggregator-output-<your-Account-Number> to see the output files.
   * These will be partitioned by year/month/date/response.md.
 A sample is shown below

 ![Alt text](assets/s3_output_response_file.png?raw=true "Title")